borismus/webaudioapi.com/content/main.md

 Welcome
 =======
 type: index
+class: home

 This site hosts Web Audio [samples][] which are referenced in my book "Web Audio
 API: Advanced Sound for Games and Interactive Apps".
-You can either [read this book for free][free] or, if you'd like to support the author, buy it from [O'Reilly][orly] or [Amazon][amzn].
+You can either [read this book for free][free] or, if you'd like a hard copy, buy it from [O'Reilly][orly] or [Amazon][amzn].

 [free]: http://chimera.labs.oreilly.com/books/1234000001552/pr01.html